tektoncd/pipeline/docs/resources.md

 1.  `type`: represents the type of blob storage.
 For GCS storage resource this value should be set to `gcs`.
 1.  `dir`: represents whether the blob storage is a directory or not.
-By default storage artifact is considered not a directory.
+By default a storage artifact is not considered a directory.

-    -   If artifact is a directory then `-r`(recursive) flag is used to copy all files under source directory to GCS bucket.
+    -   If the artifact is a directory then `-r`(recursive) flag is used, to copy all files under the source directory to a GCS bucket.
 Eg: `gsutil cp -r source_dir/* gs://some-bucket`
-    -   If artifact is a single file like zip, tar files then copy will be only 1 level deep(no recursive).
-It will not trigger copy of sub directories in source directory.
+    -   If an artifact is a single file like a zip or tar, then the copy will be only 1 level deep(not recursive).
+It will not trigger a copy of sub directories in the source directory.
 Eg: `gsutil cp source.tar gs://some-bucket.tar`.

 Private buckets can also be configured as storage resources.
-To access GCS private buckets, service accounts are required with correct permissions.
+To access GCS private buckets, service accounts with correct permissions are required.
 The `secrets` field on the storage resource is used for configuring this information.
-Below is an example on how to create a storage resource with service account.
+Below is an example on how to create a storage resource with a service account.

-1. Refer to
+1. Refer to the
     [official documentation](https://cloud.google.com/compute/docs/access/service-accounts)
-    on how to create service accounts and configuring [IAM permissions](https://cloud.google.com/storage/docs/access-control/iam-permissions) to access bucket.
+    on how to create service accounts and configuring [IAM permissions](https://cloud.google.com/storage/docs/access-control/iam-permissions) to access buckets.

-1. Create a Kubernetes secret from downloaded service account json key
+1. Create a Kubernetes secret from a downloaded service account json key

     ```bash
     kubectl create secret generic bucket-sa --from-file=./service_account.json
     ```

-1. To access GCS private bucket environment variable [`GOOGLE_APPLICATION_CREDENTIALS`](https://cloud.google.com/docs/authentication/production) should be set so apply above created secret to the GCS storage resource under `fieldName` key.
+1. To access the GCS private bucket environment variable [`GOOGLE_APPLICATION_CREDENTIALS`](https://cloud.google.com/docs/authentication/production) should be set, so apply the above created secret to the GCS storage resource under the `fieldName` key.

     ```yaml
     apiVersion: tekton.dev/v1alpha1